What happens if I dance contact without gravity?

 In the water the weight exchange is missing.

-So, how can we adapt our CI dance to this new conditions?After some time spent in this dilemma, I was researching with another friend Benjamin Ibry, and in the thermal bath where we were that day we chose to step in the water doing a slow walk on the ramp for disabled people.
+So, how can we adapt our CI dance to this new conditions?After some time spent in this dilemma, I was researching with another friend Benjamin Ibry, and in the thermal bath where we were that day we chose to step in the water doing a slow walk on the ramp.

 I start observing how, my singular body parts were relating to gravity.
 Walking slowly I found time to perceive how the body parts still out of the water were falling to the center of the hearth, and the one submerge in the fluid were falling up, in the opposite direction.
 The next question which came was: